 Important challenge of the non-formal education is its recognition in comparison with formal, academic education.
 As a result, the importance of non-formal education is not fully recognized and the opportunities to use it are not fully realized.
-While formal education can be quantified and described, this is more difficult in the case of non-formal education, which largely escapes structure and is difficult to assess quantitatively and qualitatively.
+While formal not fully recognized and the opportunities to use it are not fully realized.
+While formal not fully recognized and described, this is more difficult in the case of non-education can be quantified and described, this is more difficult in the case of non-education, which largely escapes structure and is difficult to assess quantitatively and qualitatively.
 Hence, funding is a problem.
 National education planners should reconsider their policy and practice in order to promote non-formal education as a means of increasing skills and knowledge.